 The New Jersey Fire Sprinkler Coalition is a cooperative partnership advocating installation and proper care of fire sprinkler systems as a highly effective means of helping save lives and property.
 The Coalition is comprised of local leaders, firemen, contractors, businesses and unionized personnel representing fire sprinkler construction, production, education, distribution and installation.
-Contact the coalition for more information or to join.

 New Jersey's Home Fire Problem & Solution

 - In 2013, 60 civilians and four firefighters died from fire, with the majority of these deaths occurring in residential settings.